DataDog/integrations-core/docs/developer/guidelines/pr.md

 ## Merges

-To keep a clean Git history we disable standard merges and use GitHub's [squash and merge][github-squash-and-merge].
+We only allow GitHub's [squash and merge][github-squash-and-merge], for 2 reasons:
 Our release tooling also relies on [squash and merge][github-squash-and-merge] in order to list changes between versions.
 By doing so, the resulting commit will be suffixed with the id of the PR.